nabeky/a3_exile_lootbox/readme_en.txt

   (If mechanism can not find any structures, it will not execute)

   Technnical Background:
-    * For spawning the lootbox indoors, I am using values provided by "buildingPosition"
+    * For spawning the lootbox indoors, I am use data provided by "buildingPosition"

 [Generating item lists]
 This mechanism is used for Lootbox inventory, spawned vehicle inventory, Bandit AI inventory.